llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

       Runtime Library Routines and require Clacc's OpenACC runtime library to be linked.
 See the section "Linking" in `../README.md` for details.
+* Calls to `acc2omp_async2dep` are used in the translation of `async` clauses but are not specified by OpenMP.
+It also requires Clacc's OpenACC runtime library to be linked.
 * Occurrences of the `_OPENACC` preprocessor macro are not translated to OpenMP:
     * Instead, the compiler inserts its `_OPENACC` definition at the